 In some people with heart failure, the ventricles do not relax properly during diastole.
 If the ventricles are not relaxed, the pressure inside of them will increase as blood from the next heartbeat tries to enter.
 This can lead to extra pressure and fluid in the blood vessels of your lungs (called pulmonary congestion) or in the blood vessels leading back to your heart (called systemic congestion).

-Diastolic dysfunction occurs more often in people with certain types of cardiomyopathy.
+Diastolic dysfunction often occurs in people with certain types of cardiomyopathy.